 The MLA Saturday Seminars, held each spring and sponsored by the Master of Liberal Arts Program in University College, showcase Arts & Sciences faculty who explore a common theme from different perspectives and academic disciplines.
 The seminars are offered free of charge to the public.

 University College and the Department of Physics invite everyone to join Washington University scholars and teachers as they explore the frontiers of science.
 The lecture series, scheduled in both fall and spring semesters, are offered free of charge to the public.

 Osher Lifelong Learning Institute

 The Lifelong Learning Institute (LLI) at Washington University in St. Louis is a community outreach education program for seniors aged 55 and over that offers a variety of noncredit academic courses.
-Students do not receive grades for courses; there is no homework, and there are no exams or grades.
-Nevertheless, all members of this learning community take their responsibilities seriously, and student participation is an essential element in our continuing vitality.
-There are offerings in art and architecture, contemporary issues, creative writing, economics, film studies, history, literature, math, science, technology, music, and philosophy.
-Knowledgeable members plan, develop, and present the courses and related field trips, workshops, and cultural and social events.
+Students do not receive grades for courses; there is no homework, and there are no exams and no grades.
+Nevertheless, all members of this learning community take their responsibilities seriously; student participation is an essential element in our continuing vitality.
+LLI features offerings in art and architecture, contemporary issues, creative writing, economics, film studies, history, literature, math/science/technology, music and philosophy.
+Knowledgeable members plan, develop and present the courses and related field trips, workshops, and cultural and social events.

-Most subjects are offered in three eight-week regular terms (fall, winter, and spring) and one four-week summer session.
-A few special interest group courses continue year-round.
-Those who enroll as annual members are entitled to take two eight-week courses or one eight-week and two four-week courses in each of the fall, winter, and spring terms.
-Those who do not choose annual membership enroll in individual four- and eight-week courses.
-Classes meet at Washington University's West Campus in the building on the northwest corner of Forsyth and Jackson streets, 9 North Jackson, in Clayton.
+Most subjects are offered in three eight-week regular terms (fall, winter and spring) and one four-week summer session.
+A few special-interest group courses continue year-round.
+Those who enroll as annual members are entitled to take two eight-week courses or one eight-week and two four-week courses in each of the fall, winter and spring terms.
+Those who do not choose annual membership can enroll in individual four- and eight-week courses.
+Classes meet at Washington University's West Campus in the building on the northwest corner of Forsyth and Jackson streets (9 North Jackson) in Clayton.
 There are elevators between the upper garage floors and the classroom floor on the street level.
-For more information and to be put on the mailing list, visit the LLI website or call 314-935-4237.
+For more information and to be put on the mailing list, visit the Lifelong Learning Institute website or call 314-935-4237.